 Don’t be.
 Seriously, if you’re late to your appointment it will throw our schedule off for the day.

-We’ve only ever had two people do this and it’s a terrible idea.
+We’ve only ever had a few people do this and it’s a terrible idea.
 If you no-show we will keep your deposit.
 That means your tattoo, if you do get it, will cost you 150% of what it should have cost.